Boston University Sargent College of Health & Rehabilitation Sciences

 Here are some links to more information about informational interviews:

-• Informational interviewing provides a potential job seeker with insight into a specific field, career, or company.
-Here, BU Career Services offers tips on all stages of the process.
+• Informational interviewing provides a potential job seeker with insight into a specific field, career, or workplace.
+Here, BU Career Services offers tips on how to prepare.

 • The Career Planning Curriculum has a section on conducting Informational Interviews, and is generally used in classrooms and groups.